Manticore425/Manticore425/README.md

 ### Hi there I'm Manticore in RhodesIsland👋
-### I want to learn Deep Learning to get my personalized chatbot.😄
+### Purple shadow from Salgon.😄
-⚡ My repositories are mostly used to upload my homework ^_^ 💬 Invisibility is my feature, so I have a few friends.
+⚡ My repositories are mostly used to upload my homework ^_^ 💬 Feature is invisivility.

 <!--
 **liberate-your-heart/liberate-your-heart** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.